Knguyen-dev/cs-notes/linux-notes/file_perms.md

 -rw-rw-r-- 1 ubuntu ubuntu 21 Oct 2 11:56 main.py
 ```
 - `-`: This first dash indicates that this is a file.
 If it was a directory, this dash would be the letter d.
 The file we're looking at is `main.py`
-- `rw-`: The first set of 3 characters after that inital dash are our own permissions.
+- `rw-`: The first set of 3 characters after that initial dash are our own permissions.
 So the owner of this file can read and write ,but they cannot execute any commands on the python file.
 - `rw-`: The group assigned to this file can read and write, but they can't execute commands on the file.
 They have the same permissions as the user.
 - `r--`: All other users only have permission to read the contents of the file.